-- Provide nursing education that is accessible and flexible; - Create learning environments in which students from underrepresented and diverse groups have equitable opportunities to participate and succeed; - Prepare nurses to respond holistically to the increasingly complex health care needs of individuals, families and communities, and populations; - Contribute to the advancement of nursing practice and the discipline of nursing; and - Foster expanded practice and research opportunities through collaboration with educational and service partners that align well with the mission of the university.
+- 1. Provide nursing education that is accessible and flexible - 2.
+Create learning environments in which students from historically marginalized communities have equitable opportunities to participate and succeed - 3.
+Prepare nurses to respond holistically to the increasingly complex health care needs of individuals, families, communities, and populations - 4.
+Contribute to the advancement of nursing practice and the discipline of nursing - 5.
+Foster expanded practice and research opportunities through collaboration with educational and service partners that align well with the mission of the university

-BSN Outcomes
+RN-BSN Student Outcomes